Skip to main content

 TaskCompletionEvaluator

-Sends the user-agent dialog and a task list to a judge LLM to evaluate which tasks were completed.
+Sends the user-agent dialog and a task list to a judge LLM, which decides which tasks were completed.
 Score = fraction of completed tasks.

 ToolArgumentHallucinationEvaluator